sandro/ephemeral_response/README.markdown

 remote service at least once and to prevent credentials (like API keys) from being stored in your repo.

-### Customize how requests get matched by the cache
+## Customize how requests get matched by the cache

-For any given host a block of code can be run to determine the cache key for the request.
+For any given host a block can be run to determine the cache key for the request.
 The request object is yielded to the block and can be used to create the unique key for that request.
 An example may help clear this up.

     EphemeralResponse.configure do |config|
       config.register('example.com') do |request|
-        "#{request.method}{request.path}"
+        "#{request.method}#{request.path}"
       end
     end